kstenerud/concise-encoding/cbe-specification.md

 | Elements     | The elements themselves                |
 | ...          | Possibly more chunks                   |

-The length in each chunk header is the byte length, not the element length.
-The total length of the array must be a multiple of the array element width.
+The length in each chunk header represents the number of octets in the chunk, not the number of elements.
+The total length of the array (after all chunks are added) must be a multiple of the array element width.

 Element byte ordering is according to the element type (big endian for UUID, little endian for everything else).